Group,Of,Young,People,Sitting,At,A,Cafe,,Talking,And

 • Only moderately functional washers or dryers

 Today, however, student housing operators are leveraging new technology in order to optimize this oft-hated task.
-As Nxtbook writes
+As Nxtbook writes:

-ESU decided it would turn to technology that students were quite familiar with: an app.
-Utilizing networking that links all machines and sends information to the cloud, the app allows students to not only check machine availability, but also to see where washers and dryers were in the cycle; the app also alerts them when their loads are nearing the end of their cycle.
+“ESU decided it would turn to technology that students were quite familiar with: an app.
+Utilizing networking that links all machines and sends information to the cloud, the app allows students to not only check machine availability, but also to see where washers and dryers are in the cycle; the app also alerts them when their loads are nearing the end of their cycle.”

-Smart washers and dryers can help greatly improve the student laundry experience, by optimizing the entire process, resulting in positive feedback from students and housing staff alike.
+Smart washers and dryers can help greatly improve the student laundry experience by optimizing the entire process, resulting in positive feedback from students and housing staff alike.
 And although this may seem like a small change, an upgrade like this can be a major draw for prospective students.

 Keyless Room Entry

-For many years, the solution to this problem [lost keys] has been keyless access-control systems that use swipe or contactless cards to allow authorized users into a campus facility.
-As technology improves and card systems can be equipped with more functions, the appeal of card-based access-control systems has grown for administrators and facility managers.
+“For many years, the solution to this problem [lost keys] has been keyless access-control systems that use swipe or contactless cards to allow authorized users into a campus facility.
+As technology improves and card systems can be equipped with more functions, the appeal of card-based access-control systems has grown for administrators and facility managers.”

-These systems increase security and accountability, as well as prevent attempted break-ins from simply copying a key and using that to illegitimately gain entry.
+These systems increase convenience, security and accountability, as well as prevent attempted break-ins from simply copying a key and using that to illegitimately gain entry.

 Green Technologies